 High energy density means more computing power and storage in the same space, and more revenue and profit for data center operators.

-True GaN™ systems are small, lightweight and portable.
+Vertical GaN™ systems are small, lightweight and portable.

 From mobile phones to laptop computers, electronic devices are getting smaller and more portable.